-The Vision and Purpose of the strategy:
+The Vision and Purpose of the Strategy:

-This strategy explains how adult social care and partner organisations will work together to support carers of all ages over the next 3 years.
+This strategy explains how Adult Social Care and partner organizations will work together to support carers of all ages over the next three years.
 Carers make a valuable contribution to the lives of people with care needs.
-In West Berkshire we want carers to feel recognised, listened to and supported to enable them to carry out their caring roles should they wish to do so.
+In West Berkshire we want carers to feel recognized, listened to and supported enabling them to carry out their caring roles.

-The Priorities of the strategy:
+The Priorities of the Strategy: